gabrieljustinsider/voyarr/VOYARR_PLAN.md

 * **1Password & Bitwarden:** Securely synchronize credentials from your external password managers.
 * **Stash Plugin:** Custom scraper for Stash that uses **Voyarr** as a high-quality metadata source.
 * **Browser Extension:** Remote control for Voyarr, progress monitor, and dynamic regex mapper.
-* **DeoVR & XR Players:** Native JSON API endpoint to serve media libraries directly to DeoVR and other compatible VR players.

 ## **🐳 Docker Configuration (docker-compose.yml)**